stevecrozz/lithostech.com/_posts/2008-09-16-0-5m-dollars-worth-of-soda.markdown

 - finance
 comments: []
 ---
+{% responsive_image path: static/img/full/2008/crushed-soda-cans.jpg
-{% picture thumbnail-left 2008/crushed-soda-cans.jpg alt="Huge pile of crushed soda cans" %}

-How much do you like your favorite carbonated soft drink?
+alt: "Huge pile of crushed soda cans" class: "img-float-left" %} How much do you like your favorite carbonated soft drink?
 Are you spending about $20 per month on soda?
 Lets see what would happen if you chose to invest that money in a regular annuity earning 11.6% interested (this historic return of the S&P 500 since its inception in 1926).
 I'll assume that a daily soda habit costs $20 per month or $240 per year.
 Lets start with an 18 year old person who has chosen to place her soda money into an annuity every month.
 Forty years later, her annuity will be worth $497,922.

 <div style="text-align:center;max-width:600px;width:100%">
   <img src="/static/img/full/2008/0.5M-dollars-soda.svg" style="width:100%"/>